nickolanack/rpi-node-gpio-webserver/README.md

 ### Relay Circuit

 The following circuit uses a relay to switch high voltage AC/DC loads.
-The G5T-1A is a low cost mechanical relay rated for 5A, at 250V AC or 30V DC.
+The G5T-1A (This part is now obsolete: alternatives: ALDP105W PCH-105L2MH,000) is a low cost mechanical relay rated for 5A, at 250V AC or 30V DC.
 I intend to use this circuit to switch a small number of light bulbs ~60W @120VAC allows up to 10 bulbs max.

 <img src="https://raw.github.com/nickolanack/rpi-node-gpio-webserver/master/relay-driver.png" height="300px"/>